SwedbankPay/developer.swedbankpay.com/_includes/payment-order-reversal.md

 reversal.
 The payment will be locked after this, and you need to contact us for another attempt.

+### Asynchronous Reversals

+Some payment methods process reversals asynchronously.
+In these instances, the `PaymentOrder` may return `202 Accepted` instead of the usual `200 OK`, but with the standard `PaymentOrder` response body.
+The initialized reversal transaction is not visible in the response.

+Once the reversal is completed, whether successful or failed, the merchant receives a payee callback.
+The merchant should then `GET` the payment order to check the final transaction state.
+Successful reversals appear in `financialTransactions`; failed reversals appear in `postPurchaseFailedAttempts`.

+While a reversal is pending, no additional post-purchase operations can be initiated on the same payment order.
+The fact that expected post-purchase operations are not included in the response can be used as an indication that we have a post-purchase operation that is still being processed.
+The process period may be up to 3 days for asynchronous reverals.

+This requires that a `callbackUrl` is configured by the merchant and present in the request.

 ## Create Reversal Transaction

 If we want to reverse a previously captured amount, we need to perform